Oklahoma - Sectoral Privacy Overview

 9.1.
 Banking Records Disposal

-Oklahoma has data retention and disposal requirements for Banks found in the Oklahoma Banking Code.
-Section 214 outlines that Banks are required to keep records as directed by the Oklahoma Bank Board (§ 214 of Title 6 of the O.S.).
+Oklahoma has data retention and disposal requirements for banks found in the Oklahoma Banking Code, under Title 6 of the O.S.
+6 O.S. § 6-214 outlines that banks are required to keep records as directed by the Oklahoma Bank Board (6 O.S. § 6-214).

 9.2.
 Security Breach Notification Act

-Section 163 of the Security Breach Notification Act ('the Breach Notification Act') (§§ 161 – 166 of Title 24 of the O.S.) provides that entities that own or license data that includes personal information are required to disclose breaches under certain circumstances.
+Section 163 of the Security Breach Notification Act (24 O.S. § 24-163) provides that entities that own or license data that includes personal information are required to disclose breaches under certain circumstances.
 Entities are required to notify any affected individual if:

-- unredacted or unencrypted personal information was accessed and acquired by an unauthorised person.
+- unredacted or unencrypted personal information was accessed and acquired by an unauthorized person;

 'Personal Information' means the first name or first initial and last name in combination with and linked to any one or more of the following data elements that relate to a resident of this state, when the data elements are neither encrypted nor redacted: